vitaly-t/pg-promise/README.md

 This library manages all database connections via the [connection pool], which internally caches them.

-Connections in the cache expire due to inactivity after [idleTimeoutMillis] number of milliseconds, which you can adjust when creating the [Database] object, or override the default via `pgp.pg.defaults.idleTimeoutMillis` before creating the [Database] object.
+Connections in the cache expire due to inactivity after [idleTimeoutMillis] number of milliseconds, which you can set when creating the [Database] object.

 While there is a single open connection in the pool, the process cannot terminate by itself, only via `process.exit()`.
 If you want the process to finish by itself, without waiting for all connections in the pool to expire, you need